wfj1308/metamask-mobile/README.md

 ### Architecture

 To get a better understanding of the internal architecture of this app take a look at [this diagram](https://github.com/MetaMask/metamask-mobile/blob/develop/architecture.svg).

+### Storybook

+We have begun documenting our components using storybook please read the [Documentation Guidelines](./storybook/DOCUMENTATION_GUIDELINES.md) to get up and running.